elkins2k/TowerOfHanoi2/README.md

 >> if player matches optimal, congratulate them and suggest they try a harder level or improve thier time.

 #### PostMVP
 > refactor again using react hooks

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component | Description |
 | :---: | :---: |